 To say the same thing in slightly different words: The process of getting information out of your brain is quite different from the process of putting information in.
 Recall depends on connections.
 At the moment when you need to recall a particular piece of information, it’s too late to go back and create all the necessary connections.
 The connections need to be made in advance.
 Making yourself smarter not depend on working harder at the moment when information is needed.
 Instead, it depends on how you live your life in the months and years leading up to that moment.

-Most importantly, anything that can be learned as deep, thoughtful, connection-oriented memory can also be learned as a rote memory, and this is sometimes useful.
+It is super-important to realize that anything that can be learned as deep, thoughtful, connection-oriented memory can also be learned as a rote memory, and the combination is sometimes useful.
 Here’s an important example:

 |You should learn by rote the single-engine engine-failure checklist by rote: Aviate, Navigate, Investigate, Communicate, Secure.
 If somebody wakes you up in the middle of the night and asks you for this checklist, you should be able to recite it verbatim, immediately, without thinking.||

-As a separate matter, you should also understand each of the items on that checklist.
+You should also understand each of the items on the emergency checklist.
 With a little thought, you should be able to explain the meaning of each item, explain why it is on the list, and explain how it is connected to other things you know.